jaesungk734-prog/RAG_knowledge_base/README.md

 # Personal RAG Knowledge Base

-A retrieval-augmented generation system that lets you ask natural language questions about your own documents — PDFs and Markdown notes — and get grounded answers with source citations.
+A retrieval-augmented generation system that lets you ask natural language questions about your own documents, PDFs and Markdown notes for now and get grounded answers with source citations.

 Built as a learning project to understand how RAG pipelines actually work under the hood, without relying on frameworks like LangChain.